snovvcrash/snovvcrash.github.io/_posts/2021-05-21-calculating-kerberos-keys.md

 title: "A Note on Calculating Kerberos Keys for AD Accounts"
 date: 2021-05-21 23:00:00 +0300
 author: snovvcrash
-tags: [internal-pentest, active-directory, kerberos, krbrelayx, python, impacket, bronze-bit]
+tags: [internal-pentest, active-directory, kerberos, unconstrained-delegation, rbcd, bronze-bit, python, krbrelayx, impacket]
 ---

 A short memo on how to properly calculate Kerberos keys for different types of Active Directory accounts in context of decrypting TGS tickets during delegation attacks.